jigjnasu/discrete_mathematics_and_its_applications/chapter_10_graphs/chapter_10.1_graphs_and_graph_models/exercises/solutions.md

 We can make a directed graph where:-

 * Vertices are phone numbers.
-* Directed edge between phone numbers depicting number a called number b.
+* Directed edge between phone numbers depicting head to tail.

 For instance in the month of January </br>
 ![problem 23](https://github.com/jigjnasu/discrete_mathematics_and_its_applications/blob/master/chapter_10_graphs/chapter_10.1_graphs_and_graph_models/repo/solution_23_jan.png)